 The argument, the centerpiece of the academic paper.
 From the University of North Carolina at Chapill Hill.

 Writing Rhetoric papers

 APA Style Blog can answer many of your more obscure questions about APA.
+Type them into the search box on the right.
 Hosted by the American Psychological Association.

 A step-by-step MLA formatting guide for your Word documents.
 From UMUC.